-When I was in college, I took a ton of people for rides on my motorcycles, mostly girls.
-I would look for any excuse possible to ride somewhere because I just riding so much!
+When I was in college, I took a ton of people for rides on my motorcycles.
+I would look for any excuse possible to ride somewhere because I just love riding so much!
 Taking my first motorcycle restoration for a ride was actually my wife and I’s first date.

-Because I had so many different kinds of passengers on my motorcycles, I wanted to be safe while providing safety to my passenger during our joy rides.
+Because I had so many different kinds of passengers on my motorcycles, I wanted to provide the safety deserved to my passengers during our joy rides.
 There are no universal helmets out there, but I was able to do a lot of research and test some out for myself.
 Here’s a list of the best helmets I’ve found to work great for motorcycle passengers:

 - Triangle Full Face Motorcycle Helmet